William Horwood

 Links

-WH A bibliographical blurb on William Horwood from the Speakers' Agency.
-This includes a larger version of the photograph seen on some duct jackets.
+A bibliographical blurb on William Horwood from the Speakers' Agency.
+This includes a larger version of the photograph seen on some dust jackets.

-WH Contemporary Authors : Biography - Horwood, William (1944-) is an HTML document for sale at amazon.com.
+Biography - Horwood, William (1944-): An article from: Contemporary Authors Online is an HTML document for sale at Amazon.com.